 The police will often file charges for possession with intent to deliver a controlled substance based almost entirely on the subjective and unverifiable opinions of fellow police officers, special agents and detectives.
 In certain cases, I have been successful in presenting the testimony of recognized experts in the field of drug distribution and manufacturing to establish to a judge or a jury that the drugs seized by the police were used by the accused for personal use and for not distribution or manufacturing.

 How to Defend against PA Drug Delivery and Manufacturing Charges

 I will thoroughly investigate the facts and circumstances of your case to develop the most effective available defense against the charges.
 I will often retain an independent private investigator to conduct witness interviews and acquire other evidence supporting the case’s defense theory.
 Some of the common defenses against drug manufacturing charges, delivery of drugs, or possessing with intent to deliver or manufacture a controlled substance include:

 - The drugs were for personal use and not delivery or manufacture

 - The drugs belonged to another person

-- The evidence was confiscated as a result of an illegal search and seizure
+- The police confiscated evidence as a result of an illegal search and seizure

 - The police conducted an incompetent and unreliable investigation